roodmichael/VancouverWeatherAnalysis/README.md

 1. Python

 ## To run analysis
-1. clone repository
+1. Clone repository
-2. in terminal, from main directory run "python setup.py"
+2. In terminal, from main directory run "python setup.py"
+3. In terminal, from main directory run "python explore.py"
+4. In terminal, from main directory run "python analysis.py"

+## To view the results
+1. All charts and tables are generated in the /charts directory.
+2. You can check out a [presentation of results here](http://htmlpreview.github.io/?https://github.com/roodmichael/VancouverWeatherAnalysis/blob/master/presentation/public/index.html).